-INTRODUCTION TO WEB DESIGN (NCCC) (9062)
+INTRODUCTION TO WEB DESIGN (9062) (NCCC)

-Are you looking to develop mobile apps or develop a web page?
-Web Design and Mobile APP Development is a class that is offered to students who wish to develop, design and publish web pages and learn the basics of Mobile App Development.
-The course will introduce the methods and techniques of Web page design using HTML and Adobe Dreamweaver software.
-In addition, students will learn the skills required to design, develop and deploy apps.
+Are you looking to learn how to code a web page?
+Web Design is a class that is offered to students who wish to develop, design and publish web pages and learn the basics of HTML coding.
+The course will introduce the methods and techniques of Web page design using HTML and CSS.
 The course is structured in a hands-on, project-based experience for students.
 This course is offered for college credit through NCCC.

-Credit: 1⁄2 unit/3 college credits
+Credit: 1⁄2 unit/3 college credits (DIG 111) (20 weeks)